 Do you have a script for following up with your open house visitors?
 Check out this next email template from Realvolve that opens the door for the next meeting.

 Subject Line: I know, [neighborhood] is my dream locale too…

 Thanks so much for stopping by the open house for [address] last Sunday.
 It was great to meet you!

 If you’re interested in seeing more homes in this neighborhood, there are a few I’d like to show you.
 It’s a competitive area, but my expertise buying and selling in [neighborhood] is unparalleled.

 However, before we jump into anything serious, I’d love to learn more about what you’re looking for in a new home.
 I also want to share my approach to the homebuying process to make sure I’m the right fit for you.

-If you’d like to set up a time to meet, click this link to book time on my calendar [link to meeting tool].
+If you’d like to set up a time to meet, click here [link] to book time on my calendar.

 Talk to you soon,

 11 Open House Apps Tech-savvy Agents Are Using to Get More Leads